 In 2022, Ivanhoe Electric provided the Company with a series a short-term loans totaling US\$14.5 million in the form of grid promissory notes bearing interest at 12% per annum, compounding only at maturity.
 Each loan's interest rate increased to 14% per annum upon its respective maturity date.
 In January 2023, US\$2.5 million of the outstanding principal was repaid using a portion of the proceeds from the US\$10 million JCHX bridge loan.
-The remaining US\$12.0 million is now due on demand.

 In March 2023, Ivanhoe Electric provided the Company with a short-term loan of US\$4.0 million in the form of a grid promissory note bearing interest at 12% per annum, compounding only at maturity.
-The interest rate increases to 14% per annum if the Company does not repay the amount owing upon the maturity date, which is the earlier of May 15, 2023 and the closing of any equity or debt financing by Cordoba.
-At March 31, 2023, US\$2.3 million had been advanced to the Company under the loan.
-The remaining US\$1.7 million was advanced in April.
+The interest rate would have increased to 14% per annum if the Company did not repay the amount owing upon the maturity date, which is the earlier of May 15, 2023 and the closing of any equity or debt financing by Cordoba.

-A portion of the initial US\$40 million installment received from JCHX, following the closing of the US\$100 million project financing transaction described above, will be used to settle all of the principal and interest outstanding on the series of short-term loans.
+A portion of the initial US\$40 million installment received from JCHX, following the closing of the US\$100 million project financing transaction described above, was used to settle all the principal and interest outstanding on the series of short-term loans.